openledger/Open-Ledger-MCP-Server/MCP_USAGE.md

 This guide explains how to use the OpenLedger MCP Server with Claude or other AI assistants that support the Model Context Protocol (MCP).

+## What is OpenLedger?

+[OpenLedger](https://openledger.com) is an embedded accounting API that consolidates your customer's financial data into your platform, creating one single source of truth.
+It can also be used to entirely manage a ledger through an API, making it perfect for AI agents.
+This MCP server allows AI assistants like Claude to interact with the OpenLedger API in a structured way.

 ## What is MCP?

 The Model Context Protocol (MCP) is a standard developed by Anthropic that allows AI models like Claude to securely access external tools and data sources.
-With MCP, Claude can interact with your financial data through the OpenLedger API in a structured way.
+With MCP, Claude can interact with your financial data through the [OpenLedger API](https://openledger.com/api) in a structured way.

 ## Setting Up Claude with OpenLedger MCP Server